mogenson/lua-macos-app/README.md

 > Thanks to Nathan Craddock for showing the [relationship between Objective-C and C](https://nathancraddock.com/blog/2023/writing-to-the-clipboard-the-hard-way)

-Here we use `objc_getClass` to get an object by name, `sel_registerName` to get a selector (which is a handle) to an object method by name, and `objc_msgSend` to send a message to an object's selector.
+Let's go over the C functions used above.
+We use `objc_getClass` to get an object by name, `sel_registerName` to get a selector (which is a handle) to an object method by name, and `objc_msgSend` to send a message to an object's selector.

 We could compile this C program with some glue code to use as a Lua module.
 But with LuaJIT's FFI interface, we can call these C functions directly from Lua.
 The result of translating the C example above into Lua looks like this: